Why does the ADF need to field test medical interventions?

-Can the Department of Defence confirm that the medical records of those involved in drug trials conducted by the AMI will not be deleted?
+Can the Department of Defence confirm that the medical records of those involved in drug trials conducted by the ADF will not be deleted

 Health records of ADF members are managed in accordance with the Archives Act 1983 and Defence records management policy.
 Health records of ADF members are retained for at least 100 years after their date of birth.
 Case records for trial participants are held at AMI* and will not be destroyed.
 Records related to significant medical research activities conducted in the ADF are retained permanently.

-Did ADF members involved in AMI trials receive any follow-up?
+Did ADF members involved in the anti-malarial trials receive any follow-up?

-ADF members who participated in the trials were specifically monitored in accordance with the applicable trial protocol, as approved by the ethics committee.
+ADF members who participated in the trials were specifically monitored in accordance with the applicable trial protocol, as approved by the human research ethics committee.